leonidscott/hydrofoil/docs/model-api.md

 #### `(round-double n)`
 A very simple function that takes a double and rounds it to four decimle places which is the expected accuracy of this model.
 #### `(derivative individual function x)`
+Most of the time, derivatives can only be solved numerically.

 ## NACA 4 Digit Functions
 The equations that create the features of an NACA 4 Digit Foil live in this class.
 To understand what these functions represent, please see